mdshepard/github_demo/README.md

 # github_demo
 A demo for git stuff!
-This has been an example of using Github's built in text editor.
+This has been an example of using Github's batteries included text editor.